RestingWiki/SPSS/docs/MODELLING.md

 ### Manage Printers
 ![Manage Printers](./images/MODEL_ManagePrinters.png)
-- The sequence diagram illustrates the process of managing printers within a system that involves SPSO and the Student Smart Printing Service (SSPS).
-This process including the following steps:
+1. **Displaying initial printer status:**
+    - The SPSO chooses the **View printer** tab.
+    - The SPSOPrinterView signals the PrinterController to retrieve information about available and logically connected printers by asynchronously calling `getAvailablePrinter()` and `getConnectedPrinter()`.
+    - The PrinterController continues by requesting printer data from the PrinterModel by calling `getInfo()`.
+    - The PrinterModel then gets the printers data from the PrinterDatabase using the `getPrinterList()` method.
+    - The PrinterDatabase returns the list of printers.
+The PrinterModel sends the data back to the PrinterController, which continues to relay it to the SPSOPrinterView for display to the SPSO.

+2. **Managing printers:**
-  - The SPSO first send a message to the SSPS to manage the printers
+    - The SPSO has two choices for interacting with the printers:
-  - Then the SPSO will have 2 options to manage the printer: adding new printers or changing the printer status.
+        a.
+Add/Connect a printer, meaning students will be able to see this new printer in their views.
+        b.
+Change the state of an existing printer from offline to online or the opposite.

+3. **Alternative flow: Adding a New Printer**
-    - If the SPSO chooses to add a new printer, the SSPS will respond by displaying the unused printers.
-The SPSO can select the unused printer and change printer state to online.
+    - If the SPSO chooses to add a new printer, they will select the unused printer from the previously updated view.
+    - The SPSOPrinterView calls the `connectPrinterToSPSO()` method on the PrinterController.
+    - The PrinterController signals the PrinterModel to connect to **SPSS**.
+    - The PrinterModel finally updates the printer status in the PrinterDatabase using the `updatePrinterInfo()` method.

+4. **Alternative flow: Changing a Printer State**
-    - If the SPSO chooses to change the printer state, the SSPS will display the online printers to the SPSO.
-To continue the process, the SPSO will then select the online printer, at this stage, the SPSO can have 2 options: set printer state to enable or disable.
+    - If the SPSO decides to change the state of a printer instead, they will use the SPSOPrinterView, which displays a list of printers online/offline connected to SPSS.
-  - The SSPS will then reply to the message by asking the SPSO to confirm the change.
-If the SPSO sends a message to confirm the change, the change will be updated and the SSPS will reply to SPSO by notifying the change is updated.
+    - The SPSO selects one of these printers and can take one of the following actions:
+        a.
+Turn the printer **on** by calling the `turnOnPrinter()` method.
+        b.
+Turn the printer **off** by calling the `turnOffPrinter()` method.
+    - The PrinterController calls the corresponding method (`turnOn()` or `turnOff()`) on the PrinterModel, which updates the printer status in the PrinterDatabase using the `updatePrinterInfo()` method.

 ### View Student Logs
 ![View Student Logs](./images/MODEL_ViewStudentLogs.png)
-- The sequence diagram illustrates the process of viewing logs within a system that involves SPSO and the Student Smart Printing Service (SSPS), the process including the following steps:
+1. **Displaying initial log tables:**
+    - The SPSO chooses the **SPSOLogsView** tab and selects one of two options:
+        a.
+View **student logs**.
+        b.
+View **printer logs**.

+2. **Alternative flow: Viewing Student Logs**
+    - The SPSO selects the *View Student Logs* option.
+    - The SPSOLogsView calls the `getLogSortedByStudent()` method on the LogController.
+    - The LogController requests the log data by calling the `getInfo()` method on the LogModel.
+    - The LogModel retrieves the log data from the LogDatabase using the `getLogTable()` method.
+    - The LogDatabase returns the log data to the LogModel, which moves it back to the LogController.
-  - The SPSO first sends a message to the SSPS to view the logs.
+    - The LogController sends the log data to the SPSOLogsView, which displays the student logs to the SPSO.
-  -	The SPSO will have 2 options to view the logs: viewing the logs grouped by students or grouped by printers.
+    - The SPSO can apply filters to the retrieved log data.
+    - Once filtered, the SPSOLogsView calls `updateStudentView()` to refresh the displayed logs, showing the updated log view.

+3. **Alternative flow: Viewing Printer Logs**
+    - The SPSO selects the *View Printer Logs* option.
+    - The SPSOLogsView calls the `getLogSortedByPrinter()` method on the LogController.
-    - If the SPSO chooses to view the logs grouped by students, the SSPS will respond by displaying the students log.
+    - Similarly, the LogController retrieves the printer logs by calling the `getInfo()` method on the LogModel.
+    - The LogModel gets the data from the LogDatabase using the `getLogTable()` method.
+    - The LogDatabase returns the data to the LogModel, which forwards it to the LogController.
-    -	If the SPSO chooses to view the logs grouped by printers, the SSPS will respond by displaying the printers log.
+    - The LogController provides the log data to the SPSOLogsView, which then displays the printer logs to the SPSO.
-  - The SPSO can then filter the log in the way they want to review.
-The SSPS will reply by sending the filtered log to the SPSO.
+    - The SPSO can apply filters to the log data.
+    - Once filtered, the SPSOLogsView calls `updateStudentView()` to refresh the displayed printer logs with the updated view.

 ### Change System Configurations
 ![Change System Configurations](./images/MODEL_ChangeSystemConfigurations.png)
-- The sequence diagram illustrates the process of changing system configurations within a system that involves SPSO and the Student Smart Printing Service (SSPS).
-This process including the following steps:
+1. **Displaying initial system settings:**
+    - The SPSO clicks the *Change System Settings* option.
+    - The SPSOSettingsView calls the `getSetting()` method on the SettingsController to retrieve the current settings.
+    - The SettingsModel retrieves the settings from the **SSPS** using `getSystemSettings()`.
+    - The retrieved settings are passed back to the SPSOSettingsView to be displayed to the SPSO.

+2. **Configuring System Settings:**
+    - The SPSO has multiple choices for modifying system settings:

+    a. **Adding New Valid File Types:**
+        - The SPSO selects the option to add new valid file types.
+        - The SPSOSettingsView calls the `addAllowedFileType()` method on the SettingsController.
+        - The SettingsController calls `addAllowedFileType()` on the SettingsModel, which updates the system settings in the SSPS with the `updateSystemSettings()` method.

+    b. **Changing Default Page Allocation:**
-  - The SPSO first sends a message to the SSPS to change the system configurations.
+        - The SPSO selects the option to change the default page allocation.
-  -	Then the SPSO will have 3 options to manage the printer: changing the default pages provided to the students, defining the valid file types to print and changing the page allocation default date.
+        - The SPSOSettingsView calls the `setNumberOfPapers()` method on the SettingsController.
-    -	If the SPSO chooses to change the default pages provided, the SPSO will enter the new default number of pages.
+        - The SettingsController calls `setNumberOfPapers()` on the SettingsModel to change the allocation setting in the SSPS via the `updateSystemSettings()` method.

-    - If the SPSO chooses to define valid file types, the SPSO will enter the valid file extension.
+    c. **Changing Page Allocation Date:**
-    - If the SPSO chooses to change page allocation default date, the SPSO will enter new dates.
+        - The SPSO selects the option to change the page allocation date.
-  - The SSPS will then ask the SPSO to confirm the change.
+        - The SPSOSettingsView calls the `setDateToGivePapers()` method on the SettingsController.
-  - If the SPSO confirms the change the SSPS will then reply by notifying the change is updated.
+        - The SettingsController calls `setDateToGivePapers()` on the SettingsModel, which modifies the allocation date in the SSPS using the `updateSystemSettings()` method.

 ## Class diagram
 ### Design pattern used: Facade